Pacific Art League Classes, Workshops & Summer Camps

 About

-Pacific Art League Classes, Workshops & Summer Camps offers art classes, workshops, and summer camps, along with hands-on art activities.
-The program also includes community art events, monthly themed juried exhibitions, annual members exhibitions, and First Friday opening receptions for exhibitions.
-In addition, it offers corporate art workshops that can be used as a team building activity.
+Pacific Art League Classes, Workshops & Summer Camps offers art classes, workshops, and summer camps that include drawing, painting, sculpture, and mixed media.
+The program also hosts monthly themed exhibitions, annual members exhibitions, and First Friday opening receptions for exhibitions.

 • Ages: 5–18 years old